Hypertension: Children

 Hypertension occurs in around 0.2 to 3% of newborns; however, blood pressure is not measured routinely in healthy newborns.
 Hypertension is more common in high risk newborns.
-A variety of factors, such as gestational age, postconceptional age and birth weight needs to be taken into account when deciding if a blood pressure is normal in a newborn.
+A variety of factors, such as gestational age, postconceptional age, and birth weight need to be taken into account when deciding if blood pressure is normal in a newborn.

-Hypertension defined as elevated blood pressure over several visits affects 1% to 5% of children and adolescents and is associated with long-term risks of ill-health.
-Blood pressure rises with age in childhood and, in children, hypertension is defined as an average systolic or diastolic blood pressure on three or more occasions equal or higher than the 95th percentile appropriate for the sex, age and height of the child.
-High blood pressure must be confirmed on repeated visits however before characterizing a child as having hypertension.
-Prehypertension in children has been defined as average systolic or diastolic blood pressure that is greater than or equal to the 90th percentile, but less than the 95th percentile.
-In adolescents, it has been proposed that hypertension and pre-hypertension are diagnosed and classified using the same criteria as in adults.
+Hypertension, defined as elevated blood pressure over several visits, affects 1% to 5% of children and adolescents and is associated with long-term risks of ill-health.
+Blood pressure rises with age in childhood, and, in children, hypertension is defined as an average systolic or diastolic blood pressure on three or more occasions equal or higher than the 95th percentile appropriate for the sex, age, and height of the child.
+High blood pressure must be confirmed on repeated visits, however, before characterizing a child as having hypertension.
+In adolescents, it has been proposed that hypertension is diagnosed and classified using the same criteria as in adults.

 Prevention

 Much of the disease burden of high blood pressure is experienced by people who are not labeled as hypertensive.
 Consequently, population strategies are required to reduce the consequences of high blood pressure and reduce the need for antihypertensive medications.
-Lifestyle changes are recommended to lower blood pressure, before starting medications.
-The 2004 British Hypertension Society guidelines proposed lifestyle changes consistent with those outlined by the US National High BP Education Program in 2002 for the primary prevention of hypertension:
+Lifestyle changes are recommended to lower blood pressure.

+Recommended lifestyle changes for the prevention of hypertension include: